tensorflow/swift/docs/ParameterOptimization.md

 }
 ```

-We don't want to actually lower the for-loop or zip operation to TensorFlow (lowering wouldn't be straightforward or and lowered representation wouldn't be efficient).
+We don't want to actually lower the for-loop or zip operation to TensorFlow (lowering wouldn't be straightforward and a lowered representation wouldn't be efficient).
 Instead, we want to fully unroll the loop into individual straight-line statements:

 ```swift
 // w1, w2, b1, b2: Tensor<Float>